 [A note on baking powder: the easiest place I found this in Paris was at G.Detou in the Les Halles neighborhood.
-If you don’t know it, it’s the ultimate store to find culinary ingredients.
-Marks & Spencer food store in Paris is also a great resource, and I’ve heard that baking soda is also sold in the pharmacy as biocardonate de sodium.]
+I’m France, baking powder is called levure chimique, and is sold in little packets in the supermarket baking aisle, although is sometimes referred to as levure alsacienne.
+I’ve heard that baking soda is also sold in the pharmacy as bicarbonate de sodium.]

 Remove dough from fridge, roll out to about a 3mm thickness and cut out shapes, making sure each one has a match.
 Cut a heart or other shape out of the center of one of each pair.

 Bake at 160C for about 10 minutes.